 Even if your degree is not directly related to the job, you can probably find some connections between the two.
 Let's suppose you graduated in law, but you're applying for a job as a researcher or analyst in the financial services sector.
 You might emphasize how you developed critical thinking skills while in law school, and that these skills will be useful when conducting research or analysis at a financial firm.

-While you should do your best to connect your field of study to the job you’re interviewing for, it is also important to be honest, as an interviewer can likely easily spot if you’re being insincere.
-So give an honest answer to "Why did you choose your field of study?" (but try to tie it back to the job you’re interviewing for).
+While you should do your best to connect your field of study to the job you're interviewing for, it is also important to be honest, as an interviewer can likely easily spot if you're being insincere.
+So give an honest answer to the question (but try to tie it back to the job you're interviewing for).